I’m a loyal Delta flyer but I’m always thinking of new ways to collect more American Airlines miles. Yes, you read that correctly.

 Over the last few years, American has started selling select domestic flights for as low as 5,000 AAdvantage miles each way.
 They’re called Web Special fares.

 Unfortunately, AA doesn’t publish a list of which routes are eligible for this lower pricing.
 They’re unpredictable.
 And while they were originally most prevalent on shorthaul domestic hops, these discounted fares are becoming more and more widespread.
 Increasingly, these economy web special fares have become the “new norm” when booking flights.

 One important note: This cheaper, web special pricing is only available on American flights.
 You won’t find these discounted deals on partner airlines like Cathay Pacific, JAL, and others.

 And it’s not just domestic flights.
 Over the last year, we’ve seen these discounted awards spread to international flights with dirt-cheap pricing to Europe, Australia, South America, and beyond.
-One of the best award sales of all time was an economy web special: Round-trip flights to New Zealand for just 10,000 AAdvantage miles!
+One of the best award alerts we’ve sent our Thrifty Traveler Premium members was an economy web special: Round-trip flights to New Zealand for just 10,000 AAdvantage miles!

 There are even some web special fares for first and business class cabins on American – although it’s more likely you’ll find exorbitantly high pricing than a good deal.

 Now more than ever, you need flexibility.
 American has you covered there.